Allan Hird Sr.: Post-playing career

 Hird joined Essendon's club committee in 1955–1958 and became treasurer for the 1959 and 1960 seasons.
-He became vice-president in 1965, before holding the position as president of the club from 1969–1975.
+He became vice-president in 1965, before holding the position as president of the club from 1969 to 1975.

-The Allan T. Hird Stand was named in his honour at Windy Hill in Essendon, and he was an inaugural inductee into the club's Hall of Fame, given Legend status, in 1996.
+The Allan T. Hird Stand was named in his honour at Windy Hill in Essendon, and he was an inaugural inductee into the club's Hall of Fame in 1996, given Legend status the same year.

 Hird was the father of Allan Hird Jr., who also had a brief playing career with Essendon.
 His grandson is former Essendon captain and coach James Hird.